content-left-bg.png

 A strategy for STEM in Queensland state schools

-A strategy for STEM in Queensland state schools (PDF, 659KB) document details the Queensland Government's plan for the direction of science, technology, engineering and mathematics (STEM) education.
+A strategy for STEM in Queensland state schools (PDF, 659KB) document details the Queensland Government's plan for the direction of STEM education.

 STEM hub